andyangtw/pcar/README.md

 If you finish building code, you need to source your worksapce. please add **source ~/pcar_ws/devel/setup.bash** in your .bashrc.

-## If you want to test mapping on your machine, please follow steps ##
-1. roscore
-2. open new terminal
-3. roslaunch loco hector_slam_pcar.launch
-4. open new terminal
-5. roslaunch loco rviz.launch

-## If you want to test amcl localization on your machine, please follow steps ##
-1. roscore
-2. open new terminal
-3. roslaunch loco amcl_pcar.launch
-4. open new terminal
-5. roslaunch loco rviz.launch

-## If you want to test amcl localization with bagfile on your machine, please follow steps ##
-1. roscore
-2. open new terminal
-3. roslaunch loco amcl_pcar_bag.launch
-4. open new terminal
-5. roslaunch loco rviz.launch

 ## If you want to simulate pcar navigation, please follow steps ##
 1. roscore
 2. open new terminal
 3. roslaunch rbx1_nav pcar_sim.launch

 ## If you want to test mapping or localization on TX1, you should do some setting on your local machine ##tim